 Among his activities on the national level, Mr. Willoughby is a Governor of the American Association for Justice (“AAJ” –the national advocacy organization for lawyers who represent people injured by negligence), a member of the AAJ Leaders Forum and an Eagle Contributor to the AAJ Political Action Committee.
 He is also a past member of the AAJ Executive Committee and past Chair of the AAJ Council of State Delegates.
 Furthermore, he is a member of several AAJ committees and the organization’s Birth Trauma Litigation Group.

-In recognition of his experience, fairness and competence, the Circuit Court for Carroll County Maryland asked Mr. Willoughby to serve is a court appointed as the Court’s settlement officer for medical malpractice actions.
-In this position, Mr. Willoughby attempts to help the injured party and the allegedly negligence health care provider find a common ground that will resolve their legal dispute short of going to trial. in Carroll County, Maryland.
-Moreover, he is a member of the Birth Trauma Litigation Group of the American Association for Justice and is Maryland State Delegate to the organization, having previously served as the elected Secretary of the Association’s Council of Presidents.
+In recognition of his experience, fairness and competence, the Circuit Court for Carroll County Maryland asked Mr. Willoughby to serve as a court appointed settlement officer for medical malpractice actions.
+In this position, Mr. Willoughby tries to help injured parties and allegedly negligent health care providers find common ground that will resolve their legal dispute short of going to trial.

-His The charitable activities of Mr. Willoughby include establishing and chairing the Maryland Association for Justice Charitable Foundation.
+The charitable activities of Mr. Willoughby include establishing and chairing the Maryland Association for Justice Charitable Foundation.
 He is also a Fellow of the Maryland Bar Foundation.
-Moreover, Mr. Willoughby is active in his church (recently completing five one year terms as its president), and for over fifteen years, the Boy Scouts of America ; Acting as Maryland state coordinator for America’s public interest law firm, Public Justice; (currently Sserving as a Troop Committee member, and formerly serving at various times as for Boy Scouts of America/Baltimore Area Council Troop 1750 (having previously been the Troop’s Committee Chair, Advancements Chair, and an Assistant Scoutmaster in years past); and serving as Church Council President of Trinity Lutheran Church.
+Moreover, Mr. Willoughby is active in his church (recently completing five one year terms as its president), and the Boy Scouts of America (where he has served as an Assistant Scout Master, Committee Chair, Advancement Chair at various times over the past 15 years).

 Prior to entering the legal profession, Mr. Willoughby practiced as a Certified Public Accountant.
 He employs his skills as an accountant to help clients maximize their damage awards, which can be in excess of millions of dollars.